-- 1. Log on as administrator (jasperadmin). - Select View > Repository, right-click a folder's name, and select Add Resource > Data Source from the context menu. - 3.
+- 3. Select View > Repository, right-click a folder's name, and select Add Resource > Data Source from the context menu.
+Alternatively, you can select Create > Data Source from the main menu on any page. - 4.
 In the Type field, select JDBC Data Source.
-The page refreshes to show the fields necessary for a JDBC data source.

-4. The drop-down selector for the JDBC Driver field shows the available JDBC drivers and those that are not installed.
+The page refreshes to show the fields necessary for a JDBC data source. - 5.
+The dropdown selector for the JDBC Driver field shows the available JDBC drivers and those that are not installed.

-Figure 4-5 Viewing the List of Available JDBC Drivers
+Figure 37: Viewing the List of Available JDBC Drivers

-- 5. Select the driver that has not been installed, then click Add Driver.
-The Select Driver dialog appears. - 6.
+- 6. Select the driver that has not been installed, then click Select Driver.
+The Select Driver dialog appears. - 7.
 If you have not yet obtained the driver, click the link to Jaspersoft's community website for Downloading and Installing Database Drivers.
 That page has links to the most commonly used JDBC drivers.
 After you download a driver to your file system, you can return to the Select Driver dialog.

-Figure 4-6 Adding a JDBC Driver
+Figure 38: Adding a JDBC Driver

-- 7. In the Select Driver dialog, click Browse to locate the appropriate driver JAR file.
-If your driver has more than one JAR file, click the Browse button that appears after selecting the first file. - 8.
+- 8. In the Select Driver dialog, click Browse to locate the appropriate driver JAR file.
+If your driver has more than one JAR file, click the Browse button that appears after selecting the first file. - 9.
 Click Upload to install the driver and make it available immediately.

-You can replace any driver that you upload with newer versions of the same driver..
+You can replace any driver that you upload with newer versions of the same driver.
+If you want to use the vendor's own driver instead of the JDBC driver, you can install it as a new driver as described in the JasperReports Server Installation Guide.